vipickering/mc-syndication/README.md

 ## Purpose

-This service has a configurable webhook URL, designed to be triggered when your static website it built.
+This service has a configurable webhook URL, designed to be triggered when your static website is built.
 POSTing to that URL will trigger the service to look in your location for a JSON feed, once found it will:

 1. Loop through the items and identify the syndication preferences.
 2. Pass the syndication data on to its handler